stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 9. I and R sign and exchange signatures for formation transaction F.
 10. I or R submit F.

+It is important that F is signed after C_i and D_i because F will make the accounts E and V 2-of-2 multisig.
+Without C_i and D_i, I and R would not be able to close the channel, or regain control of the accounts, and the assets within without coordinating with each other.

 The transactions are constructed as follows:

 - F, the _formation transaction_, deposits I and R's contributions to escrow